Multi-agent DRL-based Lane Change Decision Model for Cooperative Platooning in Mixed Traffic

 \subsection{Test Evaluation}

-Using the trained CNN-QMIX model with the highest reward, we conducted 100 test simulations in the same microsimulation environment, with initial vehicle positions randomly generated for each test.
-Table \ref{tab:perf_QMIX} presents a performance comparison between QMIX and CNN-QMIX under different MPRs during the early deployment phase of CAVs.
+Using each trained model with the highest validation reward, 100 test simulations were conducted per method at each penetration in the same microsimulation environment, with initial vehicle positions and heterogeneous human driver profiles randomly regenerated for each test.
+Table~\ref{tab:results} compares all five methods, the three learning-based policies (CNN-QMIX, VDN, and the standard QMIX baseline) and the two rule-based baselines (MOBIL and Greedy), under different MPRs during the early deployment phase of CAVs.

-For QMIX, the best-performing models were selected separately for each MPR: QMIX1, QMIX2, and QMIX3, corresponding to models trained under MPRs of 12.5\%, 37.5\%, and 50.0\%, respectively.
-In contrast, CNN-QMIX was trained across varying MPRs, providing a generalized model capable of adapting to different penetration levels.
-This distinction highlights the flexibility of CNN-QMIX in mixed traffic scenarios, where the MPR of CAVs may vary dynamically.
-Result comparisions can underscores the robustness of CNN-QMIX in handling varying MPRs during early CAV deployment.